 Investment funds — mutual funds, closed-end funds, exchange-traded funds—pool money from many investors and invest it according to a specific strategy.
 Investment funds can offer diversification, professional management and a wide variety of investment strategies and styles.

 However, depending on the fund, they can involve leverage, derivatives or other riskier investments and investment strategies.Annuities and Insurance Products Annuities

-They are exempted if they are not marketed to more than a certain number of individuals that are not considered Accredited Investors.
-So long as the investment is sold to accredited investors, they maintain this exemption.
+They are exempted if they are not marketed to more than a certain number of individuals not considered Accredited Investors.
+So long as the investment sells to accredited investors, they maintain this exemption.

 Some common examples of private placements include:

 Additionally, private placements and other alternative investments are often not liquid.
 Therefore they are inappropriate for an investor that needs access to their cash.

 Whoever handles your money or advises you on which investment opportunities to pursue should have your best interest in mind.
 However, brokers/advisors are usually more concerned with their bottom line than your investment portfolio and can mismanage your money.